Chuyển tới nội dung chính

 Content storage

-Translatable product content is stored as language-specific rows linked to their parent object.
-Each row carries:
+Translatable product content is managed as language-specific variants.
+Each variant carries:

 • The locale code.